Insurance Needs for Women at Every Stage of Life

 Owing to biological differences, women are more prone to certain health risks than men, for instance, breast and cervical cancers, heart diseases, diabetes and urinary tract infections are some major illnesses that are largely treatable if detected early.

 This is when regular health checkups step in.
 As a rule of thumb, women aged over 20 are recommended to get a mammogram and pap smear every 3 years; those over 40 should get a mammogram every year and a pap smear every 5 years.

 In Hong Kong, body checks are only provided in private clinic settings and packages can cost from below HK$1,000 to over $10,000 depending on the included items.

-➜ Expert tip: Health checkups are not always covered by your employee benefits, and many plans impose sublimits on the amount or frequency.
+➜ Expert tip: Health checkups are not always covered by your corporate health insurance, and many plans impose sublimits on the amount or frequency.
 Be sure to check your policy thoroughly before using the benefit.